Access-Rend/newcsman/imports/curl/docs/CONTRIBUTE.md

 git repo instead of sending changes as pull requests or by mail as patches.

 Just ask if this is what you'd want.
-You will be required to have posted several high quality patches first, before you can be granted push access.
+You will be required to have posted several high quality patches first_sentence, before you can be granted push access.

 ### How To Make a Patch with git

-You need to first checkout the repository:
+You need to first_sentence checkout the repository:

     git clone https://github.com/curl/curl.git